BartheG/Orvisu/README.md

 # Orvisu

-Orvisu provides an interface to simply generates 3D plot and 3D animations with color as 4th dimensions.
+Orvisu provides an interface to simply generate 3D plot and 3D animations with color as 4th dimensions.

 Orvisu is a Python3 interface realized with [wxpython](https://wxpython.org/)

 Orvisu uses [PVGeo](https://github.com/OpenGeoVis/PVGeo) and [pyvista](https://github.com/pyvista/pyvista) libraries for the visualization.

-Orvisu can be usefull in Geoscience to visualize 3D Domains or visualize sliced 3D domain.
+Orvisu can be useful in Geoscience to visualize 3D Domains or visualize sliced 3D domain.

 ## UBC file format

-Orvisu uses UBC file format to generates plots.
+Orvisu uses UBC file format to generate plots.
 For one plot two files are needed:

 - [mesh](https://giftoolscookbook.readthedocs.io/en/latest/content/fileFormats/mesh3Dfile.html)
 - [model](https://giftoolscookbook.readthedocs.io/en/latest/content/fileFormats/modelfile.html)

 The mesh defines the model region and the model file defines the cells properties.

-A script named "writeVisuOutput.py" is provided to generates UBC files from [numpy](https://www.numpy.org/) arrays.
+A script named "writeVisuOutput.py" is provided to generate UBC files from [numpy](https://www.numpy.org/) arrays.

 Example: